This Could Be Your Best Year Sober

 Have you taken the quiz?
 Have you read the definition of alcoholism?
-Have you Google “How do you know if you are an alcoholic?”
+Have you Google “How do you know if you have a problem with alcohol?”
 Have you compared yourself to your friends, the ones that seem to drink way more than you and still seem OK?
 Have you ever woken up feeling ashamed and swore that you will never ever drink again?

 Most individuals with alcohol problems do not resolve to make a big change out of the blue or transform their drinking lifestyles overnight.
 Recovery is usually a more gradual process.
 In the early stages of change, denial is a huge obstacle.
 Even after acknowledging you have a drinking problem, you may make excuses and drag your feet.
 It’s important to acknowledge your ambivalence about stopping drinking.
 If you’re not sure if you’re ready to change or you’re struggling with the decision, it can help to think about the benefits of this choice.
 Maybe then you have at least been pondering the whole sober idea right?